elizmartt/Data_searching_algorithm/README.md

 # Time Series Similarity Search with Eigenvalues

 This project implements a time series similarity search algorithm using eigenvalues and eigenvector similarity.
-It reads time series data from CSV files, calculates eigenvalues, and identifies similar patterns between a sample time series and a larger dataset.
+It reads time series data from CSV files, calculates eigenvalues, and identifies similar patterns between a sample time series and a larger dataset.It also has the file that find matches without eigen values(C++,Python).

 ## Overview